payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 This tends to be particularly true of C++ and Fortran code using modules, and parallel codes using MPI libraries.

-As a result, in environemnts supporting multiple compilers, software libraries often end up with multiple installs of libraries and applications of the same version, depending on the compiler and other libraries used to build them.
+As a result, in environments supporting multiple compilers, software libraries often end up with multiple installs of libraries and applications of the same version, depending on the compiler and other libraries used to build them.
 Sometimes there are